saeyslab/napari-sparrow/README.md

 You can also use the napari CLI:
 ```
-napari path/to/image --with napari-sponge-py Segment
+napari path/to/image --with napari-spongepy Segment
 ```

 ### Jupyter notebooks